CDR Summary Statement: A Professional Guide

 • Third-Party Verification: Consider obtaining official validation for the projects and roles you discuss, such as reference letters or certifications from supervisors or clients.

-By incorporating these strategies, you will present a well-rounded and precise representation of your engineering competencies, maximizing the likelihood of a favourable assessment from Engineers Australia.
+By incorporating these strategies, you will present a well-rounded and precise representation of your engineering competencies, maximizing the likelihood of a favorable assessment from Engineers Australia.

 Importance of Proofreading